UPI Fraud – Bigger Than You Think

 Telecom Security – Part 2 of 10 in the series.

-UPI (Unified Payments Interface) isn’t just big — it’s everywhere.
+UPI Fraud (Unified Payments Interface) isn’t just big — it’s everywhere.

 In FY25 alone, it processed over 185 billion transactions across 500 million users, connecting families, businesses, and services in real time.